 Detecting a Rooted Android

-Checking for root access is more straightforward in Android devices.
+Checking for root access is more straightforward on Android devices.

 Just like in iPhones, some apps need to be installed during the rooting process.
-To check for these, look for Kinguser or SuperSU on your home screen.
+To check for these, look for Kinguser, SuperSU, EasyRoot, or Unrevoked on your home screen.
+I’ve found out that the last two apps are the easiest to use, something that’s also suggested by PCWorld, a website and former magazine all about computer and mobile hardware and software.

 If you can’t find these apps and you still suspect that your phone is rooted, you can use a root checker app from Google Play.